Business Legalities

 I want to start a business in Germany and while doing so; I want to live here, too.
 How can that be accomplished?

-Since 2005, Germany has an explicit regulation on the working migration of self-employed persons to Germany.
+Since 2005, Germany has had explicit regulations on the working migration of self-employed persons to Germany.
 The big "wow" about this is that you now have rules and not only discretion.
 In 2012, the requirements were further reduced.
 This will not be discussed here as this topic has been introduced to you here: Business Immigration

 What is it like to run a business?
 I have only been employed so far and was laid off just recently.